wy62/sp-dev-docs/docs/spfx/use-aadhttpclient.md

 # Connect to Azure AD secured APIs in SharePoint Framework solutions

+> [!IMPORTANT]
+> `AadHttpClient` and `MSGraphClient` client objects are currently in preview and are subject to change.
+Do not use them in a production environment.
+Also note that the `webApiPermissionRequests` properties in `package-solution.json` are not supported in production tenants.

-When building SharePoint Framework solutions, you might need to connect to an API secured with Azure Active Directory.
-SharePoint Framework allows you to specify which Azure AD applications and permissions your solution requires, and tenant administrator can grant the necessary permissions if they haven't yet been granted.
-Using the **AadHttpClient** you can easily connect to APIs secured with Azure AD without having to implement the OAuth flow yourself.
+When building SharePoint Framework solutions, you might need to connect to an API secured with Azure Active Directory (Azure AD).
+The SharePoint Framework allows you to specify which Azure AD applications and permissions your solution requires, and tenant administrators can grant the permissions.
+You can use the **AadHttpClient** client to connect to APIs secured with Azure AD without implementing the OAuth flow yourself.

 > [!IMPORTANT]
 > Usage of `AadHttpClient` and `MSGraphClient` is currently in preview status and subject to change.
 You should not use these capabilities in production environment.
 Notice also that usage of `webApiPermissionRequests` properties in `package-solution.json` is not supported in normal tenants.